Environmentalism: Organizations

-Environmental organisations can be global, regional, national or local; they can be government-run or private (NGO).
+Environmental organizations can be global, regional, national or local; they can be government-run or private (NGO).
 Environmentalist activity exists in almost every country.
 Moreover, groups dedicated to community development and social justice also focus on environmental concerns.

-Some US environmental organisations, among them the Natural Resources Defense Council and the Environmental Defense Fund, specialise in bringing lawsuits (a tactic seen as particularly useful in that country).
+Some US environmental organisations, among them the Natural Resources Defense Council and the Environmental Defense Fund, specialize in bringing lawsuits (a tactic seen as particularly useful in that country).
 Other groups, such as the US-based National Wildlife Federation, Earth Day, National Cleanup Day, the Nature Conservancy, and The Wilderness Society, and global groups like the World Wide Fund for Nature and Friends of the Earth, disseminate information, participate in public hearings, lobby, stage demonstrations, and may purchase land for preservation.

-Statewide nonprofit organisations such as the Wyoming Outdoor Council often collaborate with these national organisations and employ similar strategies.
-Smaller groups, including Wildlife Conservation International, conduct research on endangered species and ecosystems.
-More radical organisations, such as Greenpeace, Earth First!, and the Earth Liberation Front, have more directly opposed actions they regard as environmentally harmful.
-While Greenpeace is devoted to nonviolent confrontation as a means of bearing witness to environmental wrongs and bringing issues into the public realm for debate, the underground Earth Liberation Front engages in the clandestine destruction of property, the release of caged or penned animals, and other criminal acts.
-Such tactics are regarded as unusual within the movement, however.
+More radical organizations, such as Greenpeace, Earth First!, and the Earth Liberation Front, have more directly opposed actions they regard as environmentally harmful.